-During the 1970s, Dr. Kazumi Okuda solved these problems by falling back upon a 10X magnifying glass and a reflector of colored plastic (red, reddish, or orange color).
+During the 1970s, Dr. Kazumi Okuda solved these problems.
+He utilized a 10X magnifying glass and a reflector of colored plastic (red, reddish, or orange color).
 This idea is based on a simple principle, illustrated in Figure 1.

-If the reflector is red, the red zones mean a perfect return of the light.
-The white zones indicate a leak of the light, that is to say, a flaw in the proportions.
+If the plastic reflector is red, the red zones mean a perfect return of the light.
+The white zones indicate a leak of the light, which means a flaw in the proportions.
 The triangular black forms allow you to evaluate the symmetry.
-A pink (and not red) color indicates a partial return of the light, which means a minor flaw in the symmetry.
+A pink (not red) color indicates a partial return of the light, which means a minor flaw in the symmetry.
 Observe the flaws in Figure 3.

-The example above should be classified as “Poor,” (on a diamond symmetry scale of “Excellent,” “Very Good,” “Good,” “Fair,” and “Poor”).
+You should classify the example above as “Poor,” assuming symmetry categories of “Excellent,” “Very Good,” “Good,” “Fair,” and “Poor.”

 The position of the light depends on whether the diamond is loose or mounted.
-If the diamond is loose, the light can be oriented directly behind it.
-If the diamond is mounted, you can use an incandescent light coming from above (as in Figure 1) — never direct — but reflected by a piece of white paper.
-With practice, an aspiring gemologist will be able to determine the optimal type of illumination.
+If loose, orient the light directly behind it.
+If mounted, use incandescent light coming from above (as in Figure 1), reflected, never direct, by a piece of white paper.
+With some practice, an aspiring gemologist can determine the optimal type of illumination.

 A Do-It-Yourself Way to Measure Diamond Symmetry

-If you have a triplet lens you’re not using, you can build one of these tools with ease.
-As a reflector, it’s enough to choose a tubular piece of any red plastic whose interior surface is flat and reflects light well.
-(I successfully used a red cover of WD-40 lubricant!).
-The ideal material should not be totally opaque.
-It can be of constant diameter or enlarged like a funnel.
-The only assembly to be done is to unite the piece of plastic to the lens.
-Remember that cyanoacrylate glues do not mix with optic parts.
+If you have a triplet lens laying about unused, you can build one of these tools easily.
+For a reflector, choose a tubular piece of any red plastic with a flat interior surface that reflects light well.
+(I successfully used a red cover of WD-40 lubricant.
+See Figure 4).
+The ideal material shouldn’t be totally opaque.
+Your tubular piece can have a constant diameter or an enlarged one like a funnel.
+The only assembly to be done is uniting the piece of plastic to the lens.
+Remember that cyanoacrylate glues don’t mix with optic parts.

-For the area between the lenses and the cover, use any cylindrical piece of material on hand or ask a machinist to create an aluminum cylinder.
-In the closed part of the cover, cleanly cut a circular hole 6 mm (0.24 inches) in diameter exactly at the center.
+For the area between the lenses and the cover, use any cylindrical piece of material on hand.
+(Alternatively, you could ask a machinist to create an aluminum cylinder).
+In the closed part of the cover, cleanly cut a circular hole 6 mm in diameter exactly at the center.
 This size diameter will allow you to fully see diamonds up to 1 carat.
-Figures 4, 5 and 6 illustrate the assembly.
+You can see how the lens and cylinder go together in Figures 5 and 6 below.

-Remember that the opening of the red reflector should be at the focal point of the lenses.
-If you’re not sure about this distance, just focus the image from a lamp with the lens over a piece of paper.
-When the image is at its minimum, carefully measure the distance between the lens and the paper.
+Remember, the opening of the red reflector should be at the focal point of the lenses.
+If you’re unsure about this, just focus the image from a lamp with the lens over a piece of paper.
+With the image at its minimum, carefully measure the distance between the lens and the paper.